A Simple Analytic Treatment of Neutrino Mass Impact on the Full Power Spectrum Shape via a Two-Fluid Approximation: Neutrino Dynamics

 with

-while $a_{\rm T}\approx1/z_{\rm T}$ is the transition scale factor and $\rho_{\nu,0}$ is the present-time neutrino density.
-Inspecting the limits of (\ref{g(a)}) suggests that at early times when $a\ll a_{\rm T}$, the neutrinos behave essentially as radiation.
-At late times however, $g(a)\rightarrow1$ and therefore the neutrinos evolve as matter.
+The transition scale factor is approximately given by $a_{\rm T}\approx1/z_{\rm T}$ since $z_{\rm T}\gg1$. $\rho_{\nu,0}$ is the present-time neutrino density.
+Inspecting the limits of (\ref{g(a)}) suggests that at early times, when $a\ll a_{\rm T}$, the neutrinos behave essentially as radiation.
+At late times however, $g(a)\rightarrow1$, and therefore the neutrinos evolve as matter.

-The neutrino mass fraction is defined as:\footnote{We distinguish between $\fnu(\tau)$ and $\fnu$, which latter is the present-time neutrino fraction.
-The time-dependence will be made explicit anywhere we do not mean the present-time neutrino fraction.}
+The neutrino mass fraction is defined as the ratio of the neutrino density parameter to the total matter density:\footnote{We distinguish between $\fnu(\tau)$ and $\fnu$, which latter is the present-time neutrino fraction.
+The time dependence will be made explicit anywhere we do not mean the present-time neutrino fraction.}

 where